averagealloy/financial_crashes/lib/roadmap.md

 cli

-"Welcome History repeats itself so learn about Financial Nightmare's "
+"Welcome, History repeats itself so learn about Financial Nightmare's."

 "what would you like to learn about today?" user types a number representing an financial crash